benwiggy/QuartzFilters/README.md

 ### Better Reduce File Size ###
 These filters will compress PDF files, if possible, without too much lossage.

+### Lab Transform Filters ###
+These filters use the Lab Color Profiles bundled with MacOS to perform various colour transformations.

 ## Quartz Filter Documentation
 Apple's documentation on working with Quartz Filters is minimal.
 Here are a few notes that I've discovered: